 Oh yeah, this track...
-I just turned 30 years old, with no husband (shoutout to my boyfriend of almost four-years though, who’s probably reading this post… no pressure ;)), no kids or house in sight.
+I’m about to turn 30 years old, with no husband (shoutout to my boyfriend of almost four-years though, who’s probably reading this post… no pressure ;)), no kids or house in sight.
 And, I’m still trying to figure out my career, but most of all my happiness.
 I’ve lived and rented apartments in Manhattan for the past five years of my life and paid a ridiculous amount of rent for a ridiculously small amount of space.
 All of which I currently have nothing to physically show for.
 On paper, it may sound like a really bad investment.
-But, the past five or so years of my life have chewed me up, spit me out, chewed me up again, and molded me into who I am today.
+But, the past five or so years of my life have chewed me up, spit me out, chewed me up again and molded me into who I am today.

-Traumatic events can change us.
+Traumatic events have an ability to change us.
 Reshape the world as we see it.
 That’s exactly what this traumatic year of my life did.
 It was hard.
 It was more than hard.
 It was learning how to use every limb on my body again kind of hard.
 A struggle that I wasn’t sure I would ever overcome.
-But, I hope that some of my struggles can make someone else’s process a little less struggle-y; a little less fall on your face and a little more about picking yourself back up again.
+But, my hope is that some of my struggles can make someone else’s process a little less struggle-y; a little less fall on your face and a little more about picking yourself back up again.
 I’m no teacher, but these are some of the lessons I had to learn the hard way.

 I made a website.
 I pulled all my written work together.
 I started to tell my friends and family about what I was pursuing.
 The almost instant response (outside of the core group of people who know everything about me) was “I didn’t know you were a writer,” or “I didn’t know you went to college for journalism.”
 Each time I was met with this response, it reminded me how drastically I had let that passionate fire inside of me wither to an ember.